MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 Real-Time hub, or observed from a Kusto query or Power BI report.
 When certain conditions or logic is met, an action is then taken, such as alerting users, executing Fabric job items like a pipeline, or kicking off Power Automate workflows.
-The logic can be either a simply-defined threshold, a pattern such as events happening repeatedly over a time period, or the results of complex logic defined by a KQL query.
+The logic can be either a simply defined threshold, a pattern such as events happening repeatedly over a time period, or the results of complex logic defined by a KQL query.
 Data Activator turns your event-driven insights into actionable business advantages.

-## Integrate with other Fabric experiences \[links to how-to docs\]
+## Integrate with other Fabric experiences

 -   Route events from Event streams to Fabric item destinations
 -   Emit events from Fabric items into Real-Time hub
 -   Data in OneLake can be accessed by Real-Time Intelligence in several
     ways:
     -   Data from OneLake can be queried from Real-Time Intelligence as a shortcut.
     -   Data from OneLake can be loaded into Real-Time Intelligence.
     -   Data loaded into Real-Time Intelligence is reflected in OneLake as one logical copy.
 -   Data loaded into Real-Time Intelligence can be used as the underlying data for visualization in a Power BI report.
 -   Data loaded into Real-Time Intelligence can be used for analysis in Fabric Notebooks in Data Engineering.
 -   Trigger data pipeline actions in Data Factory
 -   Trigger data loading events using Dataflows
 -   Trigger actions from Power BI reports
 -   Trigger actions from Fabric notebooks

-##  Related links
+##  Related content

 -   Tutorial
 -   What is Real-Time hub
 -   What is Event streams
 -   User flows